InternetFreedomFoundation/archive/content/post/what-the-block-iff-has-heard-your-complaints-and-is-taking-action-savetheinternet.md

 +++
-author = "Sidharth Deb"
+author = 'Sidharth Deb'
-categories = ["savetheinternet", "Net Neutrality", "internet shutdowns"] date = 2020-03-07T03:42:00Z description = ""
+categories = ['savetheinternet', 'Net Neutrality', 'internet shutdowns'] date = 2020-03-07T03:42:00Z description = ''
 draft = false
-slug = "what-the-block-iff-has-heard-your-complaints-and-is-taking-action-savetheinternet"
+slug = 'what-the-block-iff-has-heard-your-complaints-and-is-taking-action-savetheinternet'
-summary = "IFF received multiple complaints of irregular website blocking by ISPs in Bengaluru and Hyderabad.
+summary = 'IFF received multiple complaints of irregular website blocking by ISPs in Bengaluru and Hyderabad.
 The ISPs, namely ACT and BSNL, said they received directions from the DoT.
-Since this appears to be a network neutrality violation, IFF has written to the DoT and TRAI to look into it." tags = ["savetheinternet", "Net Neutrality", "internet shutdowns"] title = "What the Block?!
-IFF has heard your complaints and is taking action #SaveTheInternet"
+Since this appears to be a network neutrality violation, IFF has written to the DoT and TRAI to look into it.' tags = ['savetheinternet', 'Net Neutrality', 'internet shutdowns'] title = 'What the Block?!
+IFF has heard your complaints and is taking action #SaveTheInternet'

 +++